September 4, 2019

 o In any recipe for fermented vegetables, it is acceptable to reduce or increase the amount of salt to fit your taste.
 However, there are limits on both ends.
 Too little salt may allow mold and other unwanted bacteria into the batch; it may not keep the vegetables crisp.
 Too much salt can slow the fermentation process down to the point of halting it altogether.

-o Stay within the range of 1-3 tablespoons salt per litre, and with minor adjustments, you will produce delicious, nutritious fermented vegetables!
+o Stay within the range of 17-25g salt per kg of vegetable, and with minor adjustments, you will produce delicious, nutritious fermented vegetables!